Table of Contents

 After you've secured a faculty sponsor and submitted a consent memo, the next step is to prepare a rough draft of your application.
 Your draft should include the Curriculum Planning Form and the Admission Statement.
 Please see Preparing Your Application for detailed instructions.

-Submit your draft to the IMP office by the rough draft deadline via your IMP Canvas course page.
-The IMP staff will review it and provide feedback about ways to strengthen your application.
+Submit your draft to the IMP office by the rough draft deadline, either in person or via email.
+Please note that you will not receive feedback on your draft if you have not already submitted a sponsor consent memo.
+IMP staff will review your draft and provide feedback about ways to strengthen your application.
 Unclear writing in the Admission Statement and incorrect numbers of credit hours on the Curriculum Planning Form are examples of the potential issues we check for at this stage.Top of page

 After receiving feedback on your rough draft, make any necessary revisions in consultation with your sponsor(s).
 Your sponsor(s) must sign the final version of your Curriculum Planning Form to indicate that they have read and approved both it and the Admission Statement.
 Please do not submit an application that your sponsor(s) have not approved.
 It is very important that they be familiar with the contents of your application, as they will be asked about it during the admission interview.

 Submit a copy of your final application by the final application deadline.
-After submitting the Curriculum Planning Form and Admission Statement, your final application process will be complete once scheduling information for you and your sponsor(s) has been submitted via your IMP Canvas course page.
+After submitting the Curriculum Planning Form and Admission Statement, your final application process will be complete once scheduling information for you and your sponsor(s) has been submitted.
 Please see Preparing Your Application for detailed instructions.Top of page

 The admission process culminates with the admission interview.
 Interviews are scheduled by the IMP staff based on the availability provided by you and your sponsors.
 They generally take place during the last four weeks of each semester.